 - a.
 The Office of the Inspector General should first request that the employee or city contractor in possession of the property sought voluntarily surrender the property.
-This request should be in writing, detailing the reason for the investigation and specifying the property needed.
+This request should be in writing, specifying the property needed.
 This request shall include citation to any relevant laws, regulations, or policies that give the Office of the Inspector General the authority to seize or review the City-owned property as part of the investigation.
-This includes ensuring that the Office of the Inspector General have the jurisdiction to access such property and any related data under contracts or employee agreements. - b.
-Should there be a refusal to voluntarily surrender the property, the Office of the Inspector General may proceed with the issuance of a subpoena for such property in accordance with the requirements of this section. - c.
-Upon the seizure of City property, the Office of the Inspector General shall maintain a clear chain of custody for all seized property, documenting the time, date, and person who handled the property at each stage to maintain the integrity of the evidence. - d.
-If necessary, the Office of the Inspector General pursuant to an investigation, shall engage the Department of Atlanta Information Management or digital forensic experts to properly extract data from devices to preserve the integrity of the evidence without tampering.
+This includes ensuring that the Office of the Inspector General has the jurisdiction to access such property and any related data.
+Should any applicable City of Atlanta internal processes and procedures cause delay in the surrender of property, such processes or procedures shall be communicated to the Office of the Inspector General in writing, and such communication shall detail the internal process or procedure causing the delay and shall provide an estimated date by which the property shall be surrendered. - b.
+Should there be a refusal to voluntarily surrender the property, the Office of the Inspector General may proceed with the issuance of a subpoena for such property in accordance with the requirements of this section.

+- c.
+Upon the seizure of City property, the Office of the Inspector General shall maintain a clear chain of custody for all seized property, documenting the time, date, and the person who handled the property at each stage to maintain the integrity of the evidence. - d.
+If necessary, the Office of the Inspector General pursuant to an investigation, shall engage the Department of Atlanta Information Management or utilize digital forensic software or other technology to properly extract data from devices to preserve the integrity of the evidence without tampering.

-The provision of personal property in the custody of City of Atlanta officials and/or employees can only be sought if there is a clear, legitimate reason to believe that they contain evidence relevant to an investigation such as where public records are stored on personal electronic devices.
+(2) The provision of personal property in the custody of City of Atlanta officials and/or employees can only be sought if there is a clear, legitimate reason to believe that they contain evidence relevant to an investigation such as where public records are stored on personal electronic devices.
 The access to personal property shall only be obtained pursuant to the following procedures:

 - a.
 The Office of the Inspector General should first request that the employee or city contractor in possession of the personal property sought voluntarily surrender the personal property or the relevant information contained therein.
 This request should be in writing detailing the reason for the investigation and specifying the personal property needed and the nature of the information such as emails, text messages, or files sought.
 This request shall include citation to any relevant laws, regulations, or policies that give the Office of the Inspector General the authority to seize or review the personally owned devices as part of the investigation. - b.
 Should there be a refusal to voluntarily surrender the personal property, the Office of the Inspector General may proceed with the issuance of a subpoena for such personal property in accordance with the requirements of this section. - c.
 Upon the seizure of personal property, the Office of the Inspector General shall maintain a clear chain of custody for all seized property, documenting the time, date, and person who handled the property at each stage to maintain the integrity of the evidence. - d.
-If necessary, the Office of the Inspector General shall engage the Department of Atlanta Information Management or digital forensic experts to properly extract data from devices to preserve the integrity of the evidence without tampering. - e.
+If necessary, the Office of the Inspector General shall engage the Department of Atlanta Information Management or utilize digital forensic software or other technology to properly extract data from devices to preserve the integrity of the evidence without tampering. - e.
 Efforts should be made to copy or mirror any personal property, computer, cell phones or other electronic devices, such that the inconvenience to the owner of the personal property is minimized.